Indonesian Grab, Gojek drivers threaten nationwide protests over merger talks

 The people said many investors at each of the loss-making companies, notably major Grab backer SoftBank Group 9984.T founder Masayoshi Son are keen for a merger to pave the way for a public listing.

 A spokeswoman for Jakarta-based Gojek - backed by investors including Alphabet's Google GOOGL.O and valued by investors at around $10 billion during its latest round of funding - said the firm does not comment on market speculation.
-Grab, valued at $15 billion, did not immediately answer requests for comments.
+Grab, valued at $15 billion, declined to comment.

 But ride-hailing drivers in Indonesia said they are worried about what a deal will mean for their livelihoods, after their incomes were slashed earlier this year as the coronavirus pandemic battered Southeast Asia's largest economy.